-No cash bonus or incentive RSU awards will be awarded under these plans unless earnings per share are at least \$0.51 per share.
-Where reported basic earnings per share are above \$0.51 and between the other thresholds set out in the above tables, the size of the grant is proportionately increased.
-These structured incentive awards are capped at earnings per share of \$3.51.
+No cash bonus or RSU incentive awards will be granted under these plans when EPS is below \$0.50 and ROIC is below 5%.
+Where EPS is above \$0.50 and ROIC is above 5% and between the other thresholds set out in the above tables, the size of the grant is proportionately increased.
+These structured incentive awards are capped at EPS of \$4.00 and ROIC of 18%.

 The Board of Directors has capped the number of SARs issuable to Mr. Reid at 120,000 SARs per year and the number of share options grantable to Mr. Juravsky at 67,200 per year in aggregate.
-Mr. Juravsky is entitled to elect to allocate the aggregate \$210,000 value of his fixed equity award between share options and RSUs.
+Mr. Juravsky is entitled to elect to allocate the aggregate \$210,000 value of his annual equity award between share options and RSUs.
 To the extent he elects to receive a portion of the award in RSUs, the maximum number of options that may be issued is proportionately reduced.

 The annual cash incentive for any year is typically paid in the first quarter of the following year, after the audited financial statements are approved by the Board of Directors.
-Similarly, the performance incentive RSUs and PSUs are awarded annually, in the first quarter of each year, based on the prior year's earnings per share.
+Similarly, the performance incentive RSUs and PSUs are awarded annually, in the first quarter of each year.

-The dollar values of grants of SARs or share options, as applicable, made to Mr. Reid and Mr. Juravsky for 2023 were determined based on the incentive compensation tables above.
+The dollar values of grants of SARs or share options, as applicable, made to Mr. Reid and Mr. Juravsky for 2024 were determined based on the incentive compensation tables above.
 The number of SARs and share options granted in each case was determined based upon the dollar value specified divided by the Black-Scholes value per share on the date of grant.
 The dollar values and the number of SARs or share options were recommended by the MR&C Committee and approved by the Board.

-The Company has in place a policy whereby the Board may require Mr. Reid and Mr. Juravsky to reimburse any overpaid incentive compensation based on certain financial results which are later restated.
+The Company has in place a policy whereby the Board may require Mr. Reid, Mr. Juravsky and Mr. Maclean to reimburse any overpaid incentive compensation based on certain financial results which are later restated.